clicon/clixon-docs/backend.rst

 XML_FLAG_CHANGE
   All changed XML nodes in both "src" and "target" and all its descendants.
   Also all ancestors of all added, deleted and changed nodes.
+XML_FLAG_DEL_ANC
+  All ancestors in the "target" tree of deleted nodes.
+Used for incremental mandatory/must checking: when a node is deleted, sibling constraints in the target tree may need re-evaluation even though those siblings are unchanged.
+XML_FLAG_ADD_ANC
+  All ancestors in the "source" tree of added nodes.
+Symmetric to ``XML_FLAG_DEL_ANC``: set on source-tree ancestors when nodes are added.

 For example, assume the tree (A B) is replaced with (B C), then the two trees are marked with the following flags::